dat3Cph/spring2025/docs/projects/sp-1-movie-repo/README.md

 ### 2. **API Key for TMDb**

 - You will need an API key from TMDb to fetch movie data.
 In case you don't have one, you can get one by signing up [here](https://www.themoviedb.org/documentation/api).
-- Rememeber never to push your api key to Github.
+- Remember never to push your api key to Github.
 Instead, you can use environment variables in IntelliJ to store the api key.
 You can access the environment variable in Java like this:

     ```java
     String apiKey = System.getenv("API_KEY");
     ```

+Alternatively, you can use a `config.properties` file to store the api key.

 ### 3. **Clarify Entity Relationships**